EricRobertCampbell/obsidian_vaults/Evaluating a Modification to Your System.md

     return bias + trading_system(exchange)
 ```

-We've just introduced *sampling bias*: indicating that taking a measurement (or sampling) under different conditions will yield different results.
+We've just introduced [[Sampling Bias|*sampling bias*]]: indicating that taking a measurement (or sampling) under different conditions will yield different results.

+When you apply a bias like this consistently to different versions of the system, you call it [[Confounder Bias|*confounder bias*]]

 ```python
 np.random.seed(17)